asanakoy/kaggle-lyft-motion-prediction-av/src/2nd_level/README.md

 ```

 ### 2. Training
 We provide our pretrained final model in this repository -- `transformer.bin`.
-It scores XX at Public LB and XX at Private LB.
+It scores 10.227 at Public LB and 9.404 at Private LB.

 If you want to retrain the model from scratch, run `python train.py`.
 The model will be saved in `MODEL_PATH` as `transformer.bin`.